Supervised learning using scikit-learn¶

 The Doc2Vec model¶

 Similar to Word2Vec the Doc2Vec produces embeddings for full documents.
+Now we will turn into a vector the whole block of text.
 It performs much better for classification, indicating that simple averaging of the word embeddings is not a good option.

 train_corpus = [gensim.models.doc2vec.TaggedDocument(X_news_train_gsim[i], [i]) for i in range(len(X_news_train_gsim))]